nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 While minor, the discrepancy may cause confusion to users.
 We plan to standardise the success message, mentioning in both cases the date or date range within which the cases were found for greater clarity.

+### Do an existence check on the files before export

+We will implement a checker that will prompt the user asking if they're sure they want to override the CSV file currently at the filename location.

+We did not implement this due to the difficulty as well as not having thought about it prior to `v1.3`.

+### Check the validity of filenames which include subdirectories

+This feature helpful as described under export command's design considerations.
+However, this is an additional feature and we were not able to add it into `v1.4`.

+This is a very helpful feature since it prevents accidental mistakes of overwriting preexisting CSV files.